aserg-ufmg/Truck-Factor/README.md

 # Truck-Factor
 Calculating the Truck-Factor of git Applications

-###Environment
+## Environment

-The scripts for extract commit information from git repositories were developed using Shell and AWK.
+The scripts for extract commit information from git repositories are implemented using Shell and AWK.
 So, the execution environment must support those script languages.
-Optionally, the ruby interpreter is required if you decide to use the Linguist library to automatically discard files like documentation and third-party libraries.
+Optionally, the Ruby interpreter is required if you decide to use the Linguist library to automatically discard files like documentation and third-party libraries.
 See the specific Linguist requirements in [linguist page](https://github.com/github/linguist).

-###Usage
+## Usage

 Get the last version of the [truckfactor-tool](https://github.com/mtov/Truck-Factor/releases)

-In order to run the tool you need to perform some steps:
+To run the tool to perform these steps:

 1. Clone the repository to be analysed.
 	- example: ```git clone https://github.com/mtov/Truck-Factor.git```